Mesothelioma Lawsuits

 Traditionally, these defendants have been industrial manufacturers of asbestos-containing products.
 However, there is a new wave of lawsuits involving manufacturers of cosmetic products.
 These include Johnson & Johnson, which is defending itself against allegations its talcum products, including baby powder, may have contained asbestos.

-The next steps involve writing a complaint and filing it with civil claims court.
+The next steps involve writing a complaint and filing it with a civil claims court.
 People filing suit will have to pay court fees.
 A process server will have to serve a copy of the complaint to all named defendants.

 Filing a mesothelioma lawsuit is complex because many of the defendants in asbestos litigation filed for bankruptcy or are no longer in business, and filing a lawsuit without a lawyer can be difficult.

-An experienced lawyer will know the proper way to write your lawsuit and discover all possible defendants in your case.
+An experienced mesothelioma lawyer will know the proper way to write your lawsuit and discover all possible defendants in your case.
 They will also determine whether you will need to file a civil lawsuit or claim with the asbestos bankruptcy trust.

 Primary and Secondary Asbestos Exposure